daattali/daattali.github.io/_posts/2015-06-28-introducing-shinyjs-colourinput.md

 Shiny has many useful input controls, but there was one that was always missing until today - a colour picker.
 The package [**`shinyjs`**](https://github.com/daattali/shinyjs) now has a **`colourInput()`** function and, of course, a corresponding **`updateColourInput()`**.
 There have been many times when I wanted to allow users in a Shiny app to select a colour, and I've seen that feature being requested multiple times on different online boards, so I decided to make my own such input control.

+**UPDATE 2016-03-27:** There is now an awesome RStudio addin/gadget that lets you select multiple colours interactively if you need help picking colours.
+[Read more here](https://github.com/daattali/shinyjs#colourpicker).

 ## Table of contents

 - [Demo](#demo)